makerdao/mips/MIP38/mip38.md

 #### Protocol Engineering (PE-001)

-- **Summary** - The Protocol Engineering Team’s responsibility is to extend the functionality of the Maker protocol, assist with the maintenance and operation of existing smart contracts and ensure the safety and correctness of protocol design and implementation.
+- **Summary** - The Protocol Engineering Team’s responsibility is to extend the functionality of the Maker protocol, assist with the maintenance and operation of existing smart contracts, and ensure the safety and correctness of protocol design and implementation.
-- **Ratification Date for the Initial Proposal Set** - 2021-27-04
+- **Ratification Date for the Initial Proposal Set** - 2021-04-27

 ##### Mandate